TheAlgorithms/JavaScript/CONTRIBUTING.md

 A few (but not all) of the things to keep in mind:

-- Use camelCase with the leading character as lowercase for identifier names (variables and functions)
+- Use camelCase with the leading character as lowercase for identifier names (variables and functions).
-- Names start with a letter
+- Names start with a letter.
-- Follow code indentation: Always use 2 spaces for indentation of code blocks
+- Follow code indentation: Always use 2 spaces for indentation of code blocks.

 ```js
 function sumOfArray(arrayOfNumbers) {